Undergraduate Programs in

 All economics students at Hofstra receive a thorough grounding in basic economics principles, including micro- and macroeconomics, historical economic theory, mathematical methods, and econometrics.
 From there, your program will diverge depending on whether you choose to pursue a BA or BS in Economics.
 View our undergraduate courses

-Students in the BA program in Economics gain a deeper understanding of economic theories and their effect on society, often as a precursor to a government, academic, or consulting career.
+Students in the BA in Economics program gain a deeper understanding of economic theories and their effect on society, often as a precursor to a government, academic, or consulting career.
 The BA is great preparation for graduate study in law or business administration.

 The BA in Labor Studies is an interdisciplinary degree that lets you explore both sides of the labor/management equation.
 You will learn about the impact of historical events as well as the changing nature of local, national, and international industries and workplaces.